 Reprogramming our thinking

 The Bible calls this process “walking in the light”.
 The primary role here play our emotions and the right way to process them.
 This includes as well giving ourselves permission to be real with God and the others.
 Emotions are the language of the soul.
 Therefore, it is very important to allow ourselves to feel them, to recognize and acknowledge a given emotion.
-Many people do not allowed themselves and / or have no idea what they feel.
+Many people do not allow themselves and/or have no idea what they feel.

 There are three ways to process emotions – suppression, outburst and recognition / acknowledgment of the emotion and its true cause (trigger).
 The first two ways are dysfunctional and bring problems for the psyche and the body.
 The third way is the right, godly way that benefits us.
 Accordingly, it is vital to learn the language of our soul that gives us information about what really happens in our souls.
 For example: negative thinking, unforgiveness, unprocessed past, obscure or blocked goals, etc. Let us learn together with God to manage the enormous emotional energy which He has given us.
 Let us allow Him to show us the real problems of our hearts through the barometer of our emotions.

-In addition to be emotionally honest, we need to learn a life of openness and transparency with God.
-We need to give Him access to all aspects of our life and all the corners of our heart.
+In addition, to be emotionally honest, we need to learn a life of openness and transparency with God.
+We need to give Him access to all aspects of our life and all the corners of our hearts.
 In other words – no secrets between us.
 This is not easy, and quite painful at first.
 However it is God’s way of purifying, healing, renewing and constantly refreshing us.
 The hidden must be consciously opened so it can be changed.
-And since we are endowed with free will, which God respects, our desire, permission and invitation is what triggers God’s transformational work in the hearts.
+And since we are endowed with free will, which God respects, our desire, permission, and invitation are what triggers God’s transformational work in the hearts.